doriang102/doriang102.github.io/_posts/2017-11-13-knowing-your-distributions.md

  The factorial takes into account the number of ways we can have $$k$$ "successes" out of $$N$$ trials.

+**Generality:** This distribution is the most general way of describing the probability of $$k$$ succesess out of $$N$$ trials.
+It can be applied to a wide variety of problems, and its asymptotic properties are nice (see Poisson and Normal below).
+**Inference:** Aside from being a natural distribution, one can make inference, as was done in the Hypothesis Testing posts from before.
+For example, if you flip a coin and every time it shows up heads, how confident are you that $$p=1$$ (or $$p=0$$ equivalently).

 - **Poisson Distribution:** Assume that there are $$Np = \lambda$$ successes on average in a time interval of length $$N$$.
 Then we'll see that
 $$ P(X_n=k) \to \frac{\lambda^k}{k!} e^{-\lambda}.$$